jigx-com/jigx-docs-examples/docs/Widgets/chart.md

 In this example select the `chart` widget and add a `component.line-chart` and add a `component.title` at the `top` and at the `bottom`.

 **Example:**
-See the complete example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/4x4/chart-line-2_4x4.jigx" target="_blank">GitHub</a> for the Sales performance line-chart widget.
+See the complete example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/4x4/chart-line-2_4x4.jigx) for the Sales performance line-chart widget.
-See the complete example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/4x4/chart-line-1_4x4.jigx" target="_blank">GitHub</a> for the Quarterly Company Progress.
+See the complete example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/4x4/chart-line-1_4x4.jigx) for the Quarterly Company Progress.
 :::
 ::::